Fiona Freckleton

 Fiona Freckleton (born 6 November 1960) is a British rower.
 She competed in the women's eight event at the 1992 Summer Olympics.

 Freckleton is a bronze medalist in the Women's Pairs at the 1991 World Rowing Championships in Vienna, Great Britain's first medal in a major World Championship women's rowing event.
 She also competed at the 1993 World Rowing Championships.

 Freckleton studied at Somerville College, Oxford.

+She competed for Scotland at the 1986 Commonwealth Games where she finished 4th in the coxless pairs event alongside Morag Simpson.